james2406/CodeFirstGirls-York2016/5-javascript/README.md

 // 3
 ```

-There are also other variable types such as Strings, so if I want to store the users name of our website I can.
-Strings work in the same way, however we let the computer know its a string by surrounding the variable with quote marks
+There are also other variable types such as Strings, so if I want to store the user's name of our website I can.
+Strings work in the same way, however, we let the computer know it's a string by surrounding the variable with quote marks

 ```
 var name = "James";